 And now let's meet Talia.
 Fifteen years old, Talia is the CEO and a founder of RandomKid, a nonprofit organization that leverages the power of youth to solve real problems in the world.
-To date she has leveraged the power of I2 million youth from 20 countries to bring aid on four continents, ranking the giving power of youth with the top US corporations.
-Talia is the winner of numerous national and international awards for her philanthropic work-including World of Children's Founder Youth Award, which is considered to be the Nobel prize for efforts that serve the world's children.
-Nicholas Kristof wrote of Talia in his column in the New
+To date she has leveraged the power of 12 million youth from 20 countries to bring aid on four continents, ranking the giving power of youth with the top US corporations.
+Talia is the winner of numerous national and international awards for her philanthropic work-including World of Children's Nobel prize for efforts that serve the world's children.
+Nicholas Kristof wrote of Talia in Line Nicholas Kristof wrote of Talia in his column in the New